Skip to contents

 Details

-To run large simulations, it is recommended to limit the output size by saving fewer values.
-To create a reproducible ensemble simulation, set a seed using sim_specs().
+To create a reproducible ensemble simulation, set a seed using sim_settings().

-If you do not see any variation within a condition of the ensemble (i.e. the confidence bands are virtually non-existent), there are likely no random elements in your model.
+If you do not see any variation within a condition of the ensemble (i.e., the confidence bands are virtually non-existent), there are likely no random elements in your model.
 Without these, there can be no variability in the model.
-Try specifying a random initial condition or adding randomness to other model elements.
+Try specifying a random initial condition or adding randomness to other model elements (see examples).

 Examples